Aberdeen City and Aberdeenshire Archives is committed to opening up its collections to new audiences.

 The Archives were one of two local archives to take part in the project, working with groups of young people from Mackie Academy in Aberdeenshire.
 The young people worked together to develop scripts directly from WWI diaries, letters and archive material.
 The project culminated in a live community performance around the time of the 100-year commemoration of Armistice day on 11 November 2018.
 Amongst the audience at Mackie Academy was Aberdeenshire Council CEO Jim Savege, who wrote afterwards of the “poignant and inspiring” performance.

 With support from the Heritage Lottery Fund, Aberdeenshire's Heritage Education Partnership completed the 'Hard Vrocht Grun' project in 2014, which created an education resource for schools, colleges and researchers that explores the effect of World War 1 on the North-east of Scotland.
 The resource can be downloaded on the NEFA website.

-The 'Paper Treasure' project, led by Aberdeenshire Council, was developed in order to show primary school pupils how to gather historical information from a number of available resources including Council Archives, Registrars' records and public libraries' local history departments.
-Situated on the North East Folklore Archive website, the information available explores the different ways in which local historical sources can be used in education.
+The 'Paper Treasure' project, led by Aberdeenshire Council, was developed in 2011 in order to show primary school pupils how to gather historical information from a number of available resources including Council Archives, Registrars' records and public libraries' local history departments.
+Available on the North East Folklore Archive website, the information available explores the different ways in which local historical sources can be used in education.